Please make sure you have these things ready before people arrive

 10 minutes - draw up a two column list to summarise the discussion: (a) what does the community already have that can be built on? (b) What else do they need?

-5. Capturing: what are people leaving with?
-(10 minutes)
+5. Wrapping up: what are people leaving with?
+(10 mins)

 Spend 10 minutes helping people to digest what came up for them in the workshop.